 About Etel Adnan

-Born and raised in Beirut in 1925 by an Ottoman Turk father and Greek mother, Adnan was educated in French schools in Lebanon.
-Adnan came to Paris to study philosophy and aesthetics at the Sorbonne, later doing advanced work in philosophy at Harvard University and UC Berkeley.
+Born and raised in Beirut in 1925 by her father, an Ottoman officer from Damascas, and her Greek mother, Adnan was educated in French schools in Lebanon.
+She came to Paris to study philosophy and aesthetics at the Sorbonne, later doing advanced work in philosophy at Harvard University and UC Berkeley.
 In California, during the Algerian War for Independence, Adnan stopped writing in French and turned to English for her anti-war poetry.
 She also began to paint, creating abstract works in vivid color, ink drawings, tapestries, and accordion-folded paper books (leporellos).

 In 2012, at the age of 87, Adnan, already a renowned poet, surged to increased international art world attention when she was 'discovered' by Documenta 13.
 Serpentine Gallery Artistic Director Hans Ulrich Obrist has called Adnan, 'one of the greatest artists of our time.'